 Meth abuse often follows a pattern.
 At the start, people do not recognize how dependent they are on the drug.
 They use meth to feel a short burst of happiness, but it is fleeting, meaning that it goes away quickly and leaves users wanting more.

-If you use this drug in smoking, injecting, snorting, or speedballing, you might wonder how to get meth out of your system for many different reasons.
+If you ingest this drug by smoking, injecting, snorting, or speedballing, you might wonder how to get meth out of your system for many different reasons.
 Possibly you have a drug test at work that you need to pass, or maybe you want to begin the process of recovering from this addiction.
 Maybe you are wondering, how long does meth stay In your system?
 Interestingly, while you might think that meth can withdraw your system as soon as 10 hours after you take it, it can be detected in your urine and hair follicles for days or months after.

 What Happens When You Use Meth

 When consumed, both meth and crystal meth produces an energizing high similar to other stimulants.
 It does this by triggering the release of a tremendous amount of dopamine.
 Unfortunately, the energy and euphoria encountered are artificially induced and wear off just as quickly as the body processes the drug.
 Therefore, a craving to achieve the same effects time and again can lead to a meth addiction or dependence.